Table of Contents

 - Graphical display, which helps in getting an idea of the shape of the graph

 - Summary statistics, which aids in making an idea about the center and spread of the data sets.

+A histogram is a graphical method for displaying the shape of a distribution.
+It is particularly useful when there are many observations.
 The distribution of multiple groups can be compared by analyzing the histogram of two data.
 The histogram analysis of multiple groups can be compared and analyzed by observing the following features of histograms.